whitman-books-online/whitman-books-online/docs/source/dev-docs/api-guide.rst

     }

 Notice that the listings are in order from most to least recent.
 From here, the user and book objects will be loaded *separately*.
-For book-object queries from ISBNs, see here_.
 Use the data from those queries to construct the full home page.

-.. _here: `Third`_

 *********************
 7. Deleting Objects